| January 31, 2001—Alan Greenspan, heretofore an aloof and

 magnanimous, "Al, what do you want?
 I'm the president now.
 I

 want a tax cut.
 What in the world do you want?"
+Judging from the Bushes, Powells (son becomes head of FCC),

 Thurmonds (son becomes deputy US attorney), McConnells (wife